 A kitchen cabinet setup from around 1910 consists of upper and lower cabinets built to standardized proportions.
 Lower cabinets stood about 36" high and were shallower than those of today, about 15" to 22" deep.
 They were often built in place with the wall serving as the cabinet back, especially if the wall was already finished with a beadboard surface.
 Upper cabinets were typically only about 12" deep.
 They hung lower over the counters: as little as 12", rather than the 18" or more typical of modern construction.

-Mortise-and-tenon construction is a hidden feature of good cabinetry that gives great longevity.
+A hidden feature of good cabinetry that gives great longevity.
 Two common types:

 • blind mortise (top)